EvisHome/Home-Assistant/dashboards/unraid/README.md

 &ensp;&ensp; APPS -> Search for Glances -> Install

-Once installed, open in WebUI and take note of the ip and port, you need these in Home Assistant when setting up the integration.
+Take note of the ip and port you Glances is runnign, you need these in Home Assistant when setting up the integration.
+You can also open the WebUI to check all the info Glances is giving (Note! all might not be available through the integration)

 &nbsp;